Uzawa's theorem

 Uzawa's theorem, also known as the steady-state growth theorem, is a theorem in economic growth that identifies the necessary functional form of technological change for achieving a balanced growth path in the Solow–Swan and Ramsey–Cass–Koopmans growth models.
 It was proved by Japanese economist Hirofumi Uzawa in 1961.

 A general version of the theorem consists of two parts.
 The first states that, under the normal assumptions of the Solow-Swan and Ramsey models, if capital, investment, consumption, and output are increasing at constant exponential rates, these rates must be equivalent.
 The second part asserts that, within such a balanced growth path, the production function, $Y = \tilde{F}(\tilde{A},K,L)$ (where $A$ is technology, $K$ is capital, and $L$ is labor), can be rewritten such that technological change affects output solely as a scalar on labor (i.e. $Y = F(K,AL)$) a property known as labor-augmenting or Harrod-neutral technological change.

-Uzawa's theorem demonstrates a limitation of the Solow-Swan and Ramsey models.
+Uzawa's theorem has been viewed as showing a limitation of the Solow-Swan and Ramsey models.
 Imposing the assumption of balanced growth within such models requires that technological change be labor-augmenting.
 Conversely, a production function that cannot represent the effect of technology as a scalar augmentation of labor cannot produce a balanced growth path.

+The theorem has important practical implications for applied macroeconomics, providing a rigorous justification for the common modeling practice of assuming labor-augmenting technical change.
+The classical two-factor theorem also faces an empirical puzzle, as the secular decline in the relative price of capital goods suggests the presence of capital-augmenting technical change, which is incompatible with balanced growth under a sub-unitary capital-labor elasticity of substitution.
+Recent work has generalized the theorem to economies with more than two factors of production, resolving this tension.